-(1) As described in section 5.1, section 4.4 of the Instrument is designed to ensure that the manager of an investment fund is responsible for any loss that arises out of the failure of it, and of any person or
+- (1) As described in section 5.1, section 4.4 of the Instrument is designed to ensure that the manager of a mutual an investment fund is responsible for any loss that arises out of the failure of it, and of any person or company retained by it or the mutual investment fund to discharge any of the manager is responsibilities to the mutual investment fund, to satisfy the standard of care referred to in that section. - (2) The retention by a manager of an agent under section 2.15 of the Instrument to administer the mutualinvestment fund's securities lending, repurchase or reverse repurchase transactions does not relieve the manager from ultimate responsibility for the administration of those transactions in accordance with the Instrument and in conformity with the standard of care imposed on the manager by statute and required to be imposed on the agent in the relevant agreement by subsection 2.15(64) of the Instrument.

-- (2) The retention by a manager of an agent under section 2.15 of the Instrument to administer the investment fund's securities lending, repurchase or reverse repurchase transactions does not relieve the manager from ultimate responsibility for the administration of those transactions in accordance with the Instrument and in conformity with the standard of care imposed on the manager by statute and required to be imposed on the agent in the relevant agreement by subsection 2.15(4) of the Instrument. - (3) Under subsection 2.15(3) of the Instrument, the custodian or sub-custodian of an investment fund must be the agent appointed to act on behalf of the investment fund to administer securities lending, repurchase or reverse repurchase transactions of the investment fund.
-The activities of the agent, as custodian or sub-custodian, are not within the responsibility of the manager of the investment fund, as provided for in subsection 4.4(5) of the Instrument.
-However, the activities of the agent, in its role as administering the investment funds' securities lending, repurchase or reverse repurchase transactions, are within the ultimate responsibility of the manager, as provided for in subsection 4.4(6) of the Instrument.
+(3) Because the agent is required to be a Under subsection 2.15(3) of the Instrument, the custodian or sub-custodian of the mutual fund, its an investment fund must be the agent appointed to act on behalf of the investment fund to administer securities lending, repurchase or reverse repurchase transactions of the investment fund.
+The activities of the agent, as custodian or sub-custodian, are not within the responsibility of the manager of the mutual investment fund, as provided for in subsection 4.4(5) of the Instrument.
+However, the activities of the agent, in its role as administering the mutual investment funds' securities lending, repurchase or reverse repurchase transactions, are within the ultimate responsibility of the manager, as provided for in subsection 4.4(6) of the Instrument.